gitcoinco/code_fund_ads/BLUEPRINT.md

 + Response 404 (text/html)

         {
-          "message": "CodeFund does not have a advertiser for you at this time."
+          "message": "CodeFund does not have an advertiser for you at this time."
         }

 # Legacy Impression [/api/v1/impression/{legacy_property_id}]